-- 211 Introduction to Teaching Dance (1) An overview of dance teaching as a profession including requirements, challenges, and opportunities.
-Includes 10 clock hours of clinical laboratory experiences, directed observations, and limited participation in classroom settings. - 390 (590) Dance Pedagogy (3) Concepts, methods, materials, and practice in teaching dance.
-Prereq: Admission to Teacher Education or Graduate Studies.

-- 400 Senior Seminar in Dance Education (3) Current issues in the profession of dance education, review of national standards, and the relationship of aesthetic education to the overall development of young people.
+- 211 Introduction to Teaching Dance (2) A comprehensive view of dance teaching as a profession including requirements, challenges, and opportunities.
+The stages of children's development in dance will be covered, as well as lesson plan writing.
+Includes 8 clock hours of clinical laboratory experiences, directed observations, and limited participation in classroom settings. - 390 (590) Dance Pedagogy (3) Concepts, methods, materials, and practice in teaching dance appropriate for both elementary and secondary students.
+Includes 12 clock hours of clinical laboratory experiences, directed observations, and limited participation in classroom settings. - 400 Senior Seminar in Dance Education (3) Current issues in the profession of dance education, review of national standards, and the relationship of aesthetic education to the overall development of young people.
 Historical, philosophical, and social aspects of dance in the curriculum.
 Measurement and evaluation of dance instruction.
-Prerea: DNED 390. - 471 Student Teaching in Dance Grades K-6 (6) Supervised student teaching of dance in grades K-6 in off-campus centers for a minimum of 7.5 weeks.
+Includes 10 clock hours of clinical laboratory experiences, directed observations, and limited participation in classroom settings.
+The senior project in dance for the dance education emphasis will be a component of this course.
+Prereq: DNED 390. - 471 Student Teaching in Dance Grades K-6 - (6) Supervised student teaching of dance in grades K-6 in off-campus centers for a minimum of 7.5 weeks.
 Must be taken concurrently with DNED 473.
 (Normally taken concurrently also with DNED 471.)
 Prereq: TCED 301-302 and all other required courses in the Professional Education core. - 472 Student Teaching in Dance Grades 7-12 (6) Supervised student teaching of dance in grades 7-12 in off-campus centers for a minimum of 7.5 weeks.
 Must be taken concurrently with DNED 473.
 (Normally taken concurrently also with DNED 471.)
 Prereq: TCED 301-302 and all other required courses in the Professional Education core. - 473 Seminar in Teaching Dance (1) Structured seminar for advanced discussion of instructional and classroom management, variety of methodology, discipline, school law, professionalism, and related topics.
 Emphasis will be placed on oral expression and written communication.
 Coreq: DNED 471-472 (student teaching courses)